 While Oak Glen is usually about 15 degrees cooler than the valleys below, it can still get hot, and picking is hungry work.
 So don’t forget to bring water, hats and sunscreen, and something to snack on (besides the apples).
 It gets crowded here on good picking weekends, and the restaurants can have long waits.

 For more information check out Oakglen.net.
 As with any seasonal/weather dependent activity, it’s always best to call ahead to double check hours and availability!

 Have you taken the trek out to Oak Glen?
-What’s your choice fruit to u-pick during the year?
+Where do you pick?
 Leave us a comment below!